Top

 EXAMPLE 1

 Arthur joins the Royal Navy from St Vincent.
 He is married to Rosetta who has remained in their family home in St Vincent and they have no children.
-On joining the RN, Arthur’s salary is £15,672 and on completion of 6 months this increases to the level 1 salary of £20,000.
+On joining the RN, Arthur’s salary is £18,687 (NERP) and on completion of 6 months this increases to £23,496 (OR-2-1).
 On completion of his phase 2 training Arthur wants to bring his wife Rosetta to the UK.
-Based upon his salary alone, the earliest that he will be able to do this is one year from his entry into the RN as he will need proof that he has been earning over the level required (18,600) for a period of 6 months before the date of the application.
+Based upon his salary alone, the earliest that he will be able to do this is one year from his entry into the RN as he will need proof that he has been earning £23,496 for a period of 6 months before the date of the application.

 EXAMPLE 2

-Jacobus joins the Royal Marines from Pretorius, South Africa.
+Jacobus joined the Royal Marines from Pretorius, South Africa.
 He is married to Jenny and they have two children, Henry and Jessica and they live in their family home in Pretorius.
-On joining the RM’s, Jacobus’ salary is £15,672 and this then increases to £20,000 after 6 months from entry into the RM’s.
+When Jacobus joined the RM, his salary was £15,672.
+His salary then increased to £20,000 after 6 months from entry into the RM’s.
 This date is known as the “Incremental Bonus Date” or IBD.
 On this date each year, his salary will increase to the next pay level.
-Jacobus wants to bring his family to join him in the UK and he contacts the NFF to explore the options that may be open to him.
-He is informed that based upon his salary alone, the earliest that he will be able to bring his family complete, to live with him will be five years from the date that he joined the RM’s.
-This is based upon the fact that he will need to be earning at least £24,800 in order to sponsor a partner and two dependent children into the UK.
-On the current RNRM pay scales he needs be on level 5 (currently £24,843) for a period of six months before applying.
-This could take him five years to achieve.
+Jacobus sought advice from the NFF about bringing his family to join him in the UK.
+He was informed that he would need to earn £24,800 to sponsor a partner and two dependent children into the UK.
+Jacobus progressed through the pay scales and was able to bring his family to join him in 2021.
+The family are now due to apply for their Indefinite Leave to Remain’.
+Because Jacobus’ previous MIR was higher than the current MIR under Appendix HM Forces, he will not need to meet the previous MIR of £24,800 but the new, lower MIR of £23,496.

 For the Armed Forces Pay Review Body report for 2020 with Rates of pay – Pay scales from page 61 onwards.